Claude Code Burning Your Budget? One Setting Saves 60% on Tokens

 This isn’t theory.
 Here’s how it plays out for gu-log.

 We run on the $200/month plan.
-OpenClaw runs translations, Ralph Loop (scoring + rewriting), frontmatter validation, commits, and various debug sessions every day.
+OpenClaw — our 24/7 automated translation agent — runs translations, Ralph Loop (scoring + rewriting), frontmatter validation, commits, and various debug sessions every day.
 Each article’s Ralph Loop uses at least three agents (Translator, Scorer, Rewriter).
 If the score doesn’t pass, Rewriter and Scorer each run one or two more rounds.
 Seven to eight agent calls per article is normal.

-Our model strategy: Opus handles orchestration and the translation calls that need real judgment.
-Sonnet does most translation and scoring work.
-Haiku does format validation and frontmatter schema checks.
+Our model strategy is slightly different from ECC’s recommendation: Opus handles orchestration and the translation calls that need real judgment, Sonnet does most translation and scoring work, Haiku does format validation and frontmatter schema checks.
+ECC suggests Sonnet as default with Haiku subagents, which is designed for general coding workflows — gu-log’s translation pipeline has higher language quality demands, so keeping the orchestrator on Opus is a deliberate choice, not laziness.

 But the biggest lesson wasn’t model routing.
 It was thinking tokens.
 Before we noticed, every agent call in Ralph Loop was running Extended Thinking — including the Haiku call that was only checking “are all the frontmatter fields filled in.”
 That call doesn’t need to think.
-But the thinking tokens still billed.
+But with the 31,999-token default, it had permission to — and the bill reflected it.
+(SP-143’s autonomous loops touches on the same problem — the more autonomous the loop, the more important cost controls become, because no one is there to hit the brakes.)

 Now: Ralph Loop does one active /compact after each article finishes.
 The next article starts clean.
 No debug trail from the previous article bleeding into the new session.
 No context accumulation across different pieces of work.